serverless-cto/he-merce-la-philo/README.md

 # he-merce-la-philo
-This repo is an open-source devops project about implementing a philosophy website
+This repo is an open-source project about implementing a philosophy website with modernest devops technics.